 The endorphins will begin to kick in, I will begin to feel better physically and this change will be matched by a new found exuberance psychologically.
 I am not ticking like a Rolex quite yet but I am at least a Timex!
 I will decide to drop some items off of my to-do list.
 I will figure out new ways to attack and solve problems.
 I will new plot solutions and develop a new, keen sense of direction.

-By blasting the Doobie Brothers in my ears, drinking blue frost Gatorade every 3 blocks, taking 4 Advil and then worrying about taking 4 Advil, I will certainly get through my run but I don’t want getting through my run to be the trophy.
-My badge of honor is not defined by how I was able to gut it out.
-The run isn’t the accomplishment.
-It is not the win.
-It is the portal to the win!
+By blasting the Doobie Brothers in my ears, drinking blue frost Gatorade every 3 blocks, taking 4 Advil and then worrying about taking 4 Advil, I will certainly get through my run but that is about all I will have accomplished.
+I would have missed out on the opportunity to grow because I was fixated on the trophy…the finishing of the run.

 I know my body will respond with energy.
 My breathing pattern will adjust and find a new calm because my mind will go quiet.
 There is still a crap load going on but by listening to my body and trusting the process, I have created a win that I can build on.
 After I have adjusted my speed, taken time to stretch after every 8-10 blocks of running, I have a longer stride, my foot placement is smooth and light, I am running tall.
 My timing is more precise.
 By listening to my body and responding accordingly, I am winning.

 Now, I am confident about attacking other items that require my attention.
 I am not thinking about running.
 I am running naked and on auto-pilot.
 I don’t remember much of anything from the perspective of the exterior. no thoughts about the traffic, what people think of my running technique etc. I am tuned into the machinations of my interior, in my heart and soul.